marcelinomalmeidan/px4_control/README.md

 ## Testing

 - We recommend test in simulation before testing with a real Quadcopter.
-Examples of simulation environments can be Gazebo (https://dev.px4.io/en/simulation/gazebo.html) or Microsoft's Airsim (https://github.com/Microsoft/AirSim).
+Examples of PX4 simulation environments are Gazebo (https://dev.px4.io/en/simulation/gazebo.html) or Microsoft's Airsim (https://github.com/Microsoft/AirSim).

 - In order to test the software from this repo, the following steps should be taken:
 	- Run PX4 software